 We need to get politics out of Charlotte’s airport.
 And that includes state politicians, and that includes city politicians, too.
 And we’re working to do just that.

 Well, it’s nice of the governor to finally clear up where he stands.
 Interesting timing though.
 This mess of an issue is far from over, especially if the new Charlotte Airport Commission dumps Orr.
-I expect the General Assembly to do something about the airport, especially if the new airport board decides to get rid of Orr and then goes inactive while the legal situation is sorted out.Read full article » Comments Off
+I expect the General Assembly to do something about the airport, especially if the new airport board decides to get rid of Orr and then goes inactive while the legal situation is sorted out.Read full article » Comments Off on Pat McCrory speaks

 Despite what its own rules and federal court orders say.
 Am I surprised in the least?
-No.Read full article » Comments Off
+No.Read full article » Comments Off on The NSA: Still spying on you

 My John Locke Foundation colleague Roy Cordato has a new column out on economic impact studies.
 In it, he explains why most such studies are worse than useless.
 A case in point, is a recent study on the impact of the nuclear power industry in the Carolinas, which generated considerable local media attention.
 Cordato writes: